Whiplash After A Car Accident, What You Need To Know and Do!

 What is the difference between whiplash and a neck injury?

 Most people think of whiplash as a neck injury.
 They’re essentially correct, but there are some differences.
-For example, whiplash can be a neck and head injury, and isn’t solely focused on the neck.
-While the neck moves back and forth in this kind of injury, whiplash can also result in brain injuries, along with upper back and shoulder problems.
+For example, whiplash can be a neck and head injury and isn’t solely focused on the neck.
+While the neck moves back and forth in this kind of injury, whiplash can also result in brain injuries and upper back and shoulder problems.
 A neck injury is specific to the neck only and doesn’t involve other areas.

 What are the symptoms of whiplash?

 The pain symptoms of whiplash are pain and a reduced range of motion.
 If your whiplash is severe, it can result in a traumatic brain injury, increasing your symptoms’ number, type, and severity.
 In other words, the symptoms of a whiplash injury will vary, depending on whether it’s a mild, moderate, or severe case.
 Your doctor can help diagnose your injury and determine the ways that the injury has affected your health.

 What is the difference between a personal injury lawyer and a car accident lawyer?

 You want to have the right attorney for your case.
 Choosing a Virginia truck accident lawyer is the best option for a truck accident, for example, and might be suitable for your needs if a truck was involved in causing your whiplash injuries.
 A Virginia car accident lawyer generally focuses their practice on that specific area of personal injury law, while a personal injury attorney could have a broader scope focus.
 When attorneys have a more significant personal injury focus, they can handle defective product, medical malpractice cases, and car, truck, and motorcycle accidents.